 Shaukat Siddiqui married with Suraya Begum in 1952.

 He started his career as a Journalist from Tarkish.
 He also served as the editor of Roznama Musawat and Roznama Anjaam.
 Shaukat considered the teacher of many famous Pakistani Journalists.
-He attached with the Al-Fateh a weekly magazine.
+He attached to the Al-Fateh a weekly magazine.

 Shaukat Siddiqui Novels/ Literary Work